 When checked, the position of the selected light will be locked.
 This setting is global and persists when switching between lights.

-Does not support items with (non-identity) scale transforms applied; Translation and rotation transforms are supported.
+Does not support items with (non-identity) scale transforms applied due to a bug in the modo sdk; Translation and rotation transforms are supported.